IslamFadl/computer_vision_nd/README.md

 # Computer Vision Nanodegree Projects
 A repository of notebooks and solutions of exercises from the Udacity Computer Vision Nano Degree.

-This repository contains projects completed as part of the **Computer Vision Nanodegree** program, aimed at mastering advanced concepts in computer vision, image processing, deep learning, and AI.
+This repository contains the projects completed as part of the **Computer Vision Nanodegree** program, aimed at mastering advanced concepts in computer vision, image processing, deep learning, and AI.

 ## Overview